novelalex/novelalex.github.io/content/blog/an_attempt_at_a_vn_engine/index.md

 </div>

-Using Ruby's blocks, the DSL allows you to write stores with a syntax that looks like this:
+Using Ruby's blocks, the DSL allows you to write stories with a syntax that looks like this:

 ```ruby
 create_story do